andrifi12/TheRealPhoenixBot/README.md

-# Pɧơɛnıх
-A modular telegram Python bot running on python3 with an sqlalchemy database.
+Bot telegram modular Python berjalan di python3 dengan database sqlalchemy.

 Originally a Marie fork, Pɧơɛnıх was created for personal use by [this person](https://t.me/TheRealPhoenix).
 Feel free to add it to your groups though!